FIFO jobs are a different kind of career path.

 Common FIFO schedules include:

-7 days on / 7 days off
+7 days on / 7 days off.

-14 days on / 7 days off
+14 days on / 7 days off.

-14 days on / 14 days off
+14 days on / 14 days off.

-21 days on / 7 days off
+21 days on / 7 days off.

-28 days on / 14 days off
+28 days on / 14 days off.

-6 weeks on / 3 weeks off
+6 weeks on / 3 weeks off.

-In some industries, workers may fly from their home city to a staging location, then take another flight, bus, helicopter, or company transport to the worksite.
+In some industries, workers may fly from their home city to a staging location, then take another flight, bus, helicopter, vessel, or company transport to the worksite.

 The employer may provide travel, accommodation, meals, uniforms, safety equipment, and access to basic facilities.
-In other cases, the worker may need to cover some costs.
-That is why the details matter.

 If those details are missing, slow down before applying.